Skip to Content

 finished caulk line where the tiles meet the counter

-And here’s the before and after for our peel and stick subway tile backsplash!
+And here’s the before and after!

 kitchen with brown cabinets and a silver backsplash